mjambon/blog/src/index.md

 engineering.
 It is based on the assumption that there's no magic in cognition, i.e. that intelligence as we know it can be implemented in a Turing machine.
-With that in mind, you can take a look at the technical reports I made available, below.
+With that in mind, you can take a look at technical reports I made available, below.

 martin@mjambon.com
 &bull; [Twitter](https://twitter.com/mjambon)